Noored Kooli

-Noored Kooli (Estonian for Young people to schools) is a solution to address the critical teacher shortage in Estonia, drawing inspiration from a similar scheme, Teach First, in the United Kingdom.
-Launched on February 6, 2006, Noored Kooli aims to place 10-15 exceptional Estonian graduates into the schools that need them the most for a minimum of 2 years.
+Noored Kooli (Estonian for Young people to schools) is an Estonian educational leadership program to address the critical teacher shortage in Estonia, drawing inspiration from a similar scheme, Teach First, in the United Kingdom.
+This solution recruits recent university/college graduates and early-career professionals to teach in schools facing shortages.
+Launched on February 6, 2006, Noored Kooli aims to place 10-15 exceptional Estonian graduates into the schools that need them the most for a minimum of a 2 year placement.
+The program also provides a pre-placement training, ongoing mentoring and additional stipends alongside regular teacher salaries.
+A complete and comprehensive training program takes place at Tallinn University.